Origin and History

 In the summer of 1911, Upton presented his idea for a club-within-a-club to embrace a select group of "gasoliners", who would develop such forms of cruising and racing as the new type of yacht demanded.
 Upton was elected Rear Commodore of the Boston Yacht Club in 1912, and was placed in charge of the "unofficial" Power Boat Division of the fleet.

-The United States Power Squadrons, when first chartered in Boston and New York in 1914, were new power boat operators in a world where sailing prevailed.
-Since then they have grown into a group of 60,000 or more in 33 districts and 340 squadrons, and have equalized into both sail and power boat enthusiasts.
+The United States Power Squadrons, when first chartered in Boston and New York in 1914, was composed of new power boat operators in a world where sailing prevailed.
+Since then, we have grown into a group of over 24,000 in 33 districts and 350 squadrons, and have spread into sail, power, and paddle boat enthusiasts.

 Our publication, The Bilge Chatter, is distributed to our members from September to June and includes schedules of activities, member articles, meeting announcements, and other items of general interest.

-Our major activities involve boating education.
-While we have a full navigational and boat related curriculum available to our members, we also offer ten free Boating class sessions to the public each year.
-Our locations for these classes are presently in Troy, West Bloomfield, Farmington, Rochester, Clawson and Milford.
+Our major activities involve boating education and social activities design to generate fun for participating members.
+While we have a full navigational and boat related curriculum available to our members, we also offer free Boating class sessions to the public each year.
+Our locations for these classes are presently in Pontiac, Bloomfield, Troy, and Harrison Twp.
 See our Boating Class Schedule for more information about current public Boating classes.

 Our civic service is in the area of cooperative charting where we help keep NOAA (National Oceanic and Atmospheric Administration) updated on the changing nature of our waterways.
 In addition, we provide free voluntary vessel safety checks to help maximize the safe use and enjoyment of our waters.